geovanneb/envmarker/README.md

 ## How to use the extension:

-- After installing, access Bowser Configurations > Extensions.
+- After installing, access Bowser Configurations > More Tools > Extensions.
 - Click on Options menu, over Environment Marker session.
 - Configure your Environments and click on Save button.